top of page

 Planning mobility hubs for the future

-Local authorities, developers and mobility operators are looking to provide mobility hubs as part of transport, housing and urban renewal schemes, with then potential for them to act as community concieges and local centres.
+Local authorities, developers and mobility operators are looking to provide mobility hubs as part of transport, housing and urban renewal schemes, with then potential for them to act as community concierges and local centres.
 This presentation will look at themes such as:

 • Mobility hubs in the context of the National Planning Policy Framework (NPPF)